Complexity Classification in Infinite-Domain Constraint Satisfaction: Preliminaries

 \subsection{Hard temporal CSPs}

 In this subsection we discuss various important NP-complete temporal constraint satisfaction problems.
 We have already mentioned in the introduction that the Betweenness and the Cyclic Ordering Problem in~\cite{GareyJohnson} can be formulated as temporal CSPs, and that these problems are NP-complete.
 The corresponding relations $\Betw$ and $\Cycl$ re-appeared in Cameron's theorem (Theorem~\ref{thm:order-reducts}).
-Another relation that appeared in Theorem~\ref{thm:order-reducts} is the separation relation $\Sep$.
-The corresponding CSP is again NP-complete.
+Another important relation for our classification is the relation $T_3$, defined as follows.